Welcome to The Epileptic Man – whether you’ve got epilepsy or not, you’re quite welcome to rest here while I tell you what this website is about.

 Epilepsy is a disability and tens of millions of people have it worldwide.
 For me, it only seems shy.
 If it had a bigger voice it could be understood in much greater depth.

-I can’t claim to be the epileptic Messiah – I’m only 28 and so bad at general knowledge – but I’ve learnt a lot from my trips and falls.
-I’m an over-thinker, and it’s time for me to write some stuff down.
+I can’t claim to be the epileptic Messiah – I’m only 29 and so bad at general knowledge – but I’ve learnt a lot from my trips and falls.
+I’m an over-thinker, and it’s best for me to take time to write some stuff down.